amrit110/inclusive_images_challenge/journal.md

 * `submission_4.csv` - `0.299`

-- [x] Same as above but with 32 and 100 frequent classes, also use finetune set.
+- [x] Same as above but with 100 frequent classes, also use finetune set.

 * `submission_7.csv` - `0.386`

-- [x] Same as above but with 484 classes (present in finetune set), also use finetune set.
+- [x] Same as above but with 484 classes (present in finetune set), use finetune set.

 * `submission_10.csv` - `0.404`

 - [x] Same as above but with 484 classes (present in finetune set), but use model predictions as pseudo-labels and fine-tune further.

 * `submission_11.csv` - `0.435`

-- [ ] Use some semi-supervised learning algorithm to leverage on the unlabelled test set.
+- [ ] Do error analysis on the fine-tuning images, to see where the classifier is struggling.
+Compute TPs, FPs and FNs, look at the images.